twitchard/secretword/README.md

 2. By default, the AWS lambda function will try to hook into `exports.handler` inside `index.js`.
 I went in to the AWS Console and manually changed the handler of my lambda function to `output/Main/index.handler`.
 Make sure your directory names don't contain any periods (lots of purescript directories do) because AWS lambda won't like that.
 (Thanks to [Louis Pilford, author of purescript-aws-lambda-express](https://pursuit.purescript.org/packages/purescript-aws-lambda-express/1.0.2) for this warning).

 3. I also ended up manually setting permissions for my Lambda function to access DynamoDB.

+Best of luck!
+Feedback and contributions are welcome.
+I would encourage you to make your own Purescript Alexa skill.
+Voice and Purescript are both really fun!
+Feel free to use anything from this repo.